EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 Step-1: Evidentiary Threshold

-Step-1 checks whether your evidence meets the plain language of at least 3 regulatory criteria (or one-time major award).
-Step-2 (final merits) evaluates the overall caliber and significance of the record to determine if you are among the small percentage at the very top of the field.
+Step 1: Evidentiary Threshold—USCIS checks whether your evidence meets the plain language of at least three regulatory criteria (or a one-time major award).
+Step 2: Final Merits Determination—USCIS evaluates the overall caliber and significance of the record to determine if you are among the small percentage at the very top of the field.
+If you do not meet at least three of the ten criteria, then your application is denied at Step 1.

 Step-2: Final Merits Determination